History of Pat McAfee in Timeline

 On December 20, 2016, Pat McAfee was named to his second Pro Bowl.

-During his final season with the Colts in 2016, Pat McAfee began to perform stand up comic routines about his time in the NFL.
+During his final season with the Colts, 2016, Pat McAfee began to perform stand-up comic routines about his time in the NFL.

-In 2016, McAfee performed in stand-up events around Indiana.
-He also became a regular on The Bob & Tom Show, based in Indianapolis.
+In 2016, Pat McAfee performed in stand-up events around Indiana and was a regular on The Bob & Tom Show.

 On February 2, 2017, Pat McAfee retired from the NFL and intended to join Barstool Sports as a contributor.

-In February 2017, Pat McAfee retired from the NFL and transitioned into a football analyst role.
+In February 2017, Pat McAfee retired from football to become a football analyst.

-In March 2018, McAfee appeared at an NXT show in Indianapolis.
-He interfered in a match between Adam Cole and Aleister Black, costing Cole the victory.
+In March 2018, Pat McAfee was present at an NXT show in Indianapolis, interfering in a match between Adam Cole and Aleister Black to help Black win.

 August 31, 2018: Separation from Barstool Sports

-On August 31, 2018, Pat McAfee announced his separation from Barstool Sports due to a lack of transparency.
+On August 31, 2018, Pat McAfee announced his separation from Barstool Sports.

 September 23, 2018: Guinness World Record Surpassed

-On September 23, 2018, Davis Brief surpassed McAfee's Guinness World Record by successfully kicking a 45-yard field goal while blindfolded.
+On September 23, 2018, Davis Brief surpassed Pat McAfee's Guinness World Record by kicking a 45-yard field goal while blindfolded.

 November 24, 2018: College Football Broadcasting Debut